educloudalliance/api-standards/README.md

-# Table of Contents
+# X-Road REST Standards and Guidelines

 ## Introduction

-The purpose of this document is to describe the best practices of integrating REST services between organizations using X-Road.
+The purpose of these documents is to describe the best practices of integrating REST services between organizations using X-Road.

 This documentation consists of two main documents.
 The standards document describes the technical means and method to implement a REST API.
 The guideline document describes how to successfully design a REST API.